discordjs/guide/guide/oauth2/README.md

 The content-type for the token URL must be `application/x-www-form-urlencoded`, which is why `URLSearchParams` is used.
 :::

 Now try visiting your OAuth2 URL and authorizing your application.
-Once you're redirected, you should see something like this in your console.
+Once you're redirected, you should see an [access token response](https://discord.com/developers/docs/topics/oauth2#authorization-code-grant-access-token-response) in your console.

 ```json
 {